Mexican culture and traditions

 Día de los Muertos – Day of the Dead in Mexico

-Every year from the first to the second of November, the Day of the Dead is celebrated in Mexico.
-Preparations usually begin on October 31st and, depending on the region, even earlier.
-Día de los Muertos is a celebration when the dead return to earth.
-All over Mexico, skeletons walk the streets and vendors sell small, colorful calaveras on every corner.
+Every year from November 1st to 2nd, the Day of the Dead is celebrated in Mexico.
+Preparations usually begin on October 31st and even earlier depending on the region.
+Día de los Muertos is a festival when the dead return to earth.
+Skeletons walk the streets all over Mexico and on every corner vendors sell small, colorful calaveras.
 These are skulls and are often made of sugar.

 Corrida de Toros – the bullfight in Mexico

-Corrida de Gallos – South American cockfight
+Corrida de Gallos – South American cockfighting